GuanceCloud/iacker/README.md

 ### Features

-* **Model driven**: Define the resource schema by CUE and unified specification.
+* **Model-driven**: Define the resource schema by [CUE](https://cuelang.org/) and unified specification.
-* **Developer-first**: Easy to create a new provider.
+* **Developer-first**: All workflows in code, collaborate with others with [GitOps](https://www.weave.works/technologies/gitops/) workflow.
-* **Generator-oriented**: Generate the code to various ecosystem.
+* **Generator-oriented**: Build your own generator using the unified specification.
+Many popular IaC tools are provided.

-### Real world example
+### Real-world example

-> We had used it to create the [Terraform Provider for Guance Cloud](https://github.com/GuanceCloud/terraform-provider-guance) and other related service and tools.
+> We used it to create the [Terraform Provider for Guance Cloud](https://github.com/GuanceCloud/terraform-provider-guance) and other related services and tools.

 ![Logo](./artwork/banner-ins.jpeg)

 ## Roadmap

 All the features are described in the `proposals` folder.
-It inspires by the [GRFC-Template](https://github.com/grpc/proposal/blob/master/GRFC-TEMPLATE.md) used in Google.
+It is inspired by the [GRFC Template](https://github.com/grpc/proposal/blob/master/GRFC-TEMPLATE.md) used in Google.
 You can find the implementation status in the table below.

-The proposal workflow described in [Guance Cloud Proposal Governance Guidelines](https://github.com/GuanceCloud/community/tree/main/proposals).
+The proposal workflow is described in the [Guance Cloud Proposal Governance Guidelines](https://github.com/GuanceCloud/community/tree/main/proposals).

 ### Architecture